Matroids, Feynman categories, and Koszul duality: Gröbner bases for operads over

+for every relation $R = \textrm{greatest term} - \sum \textrm{lower terms}$ in some subset $\B$ of the quotient ideal (usually the greatest term is called the ``leading term'' and we will use that denomination).
 The subset $\B$ is called a Gröbner basis when it contains ``enough'' elements.
-To be precise we want that every leading term of some relation in the quotient ideal is divisible by the leading term of some element of $\B$. \\

-The goal is to find a Gröbner basis as little as possible so that the rewriting is as easy as possible.
+To be precise we want that every leading term of some relation in the ideal is divisible by the leading term of some element of $\B$.
+The goal is to find a Gröbner basis as small as possible so that the rewriting is as easy as possible.
 At the end of the rewriting process (which stops if the monomials are well-ordered) we are left with all the monomials which are not rewritable i.e. which are not divisible by a leading term of some element of $\B$.
 Those monomials are called ``normal'' and they form a linear basis of our algebra exactly when $\B$ is a Gröbner basis.
-This basis comes with multiplication tables given by the rewriting process. \\
+That basis comes with multiplication tables given by the rewriting process. \\

 It turns out that this general strategy can be applied to structures which are much more general and complex than associative algebras, such as operads for instance.
-Loosely speaking, all we need in order to implement this strategy is to be able to make (reasonable) sense of the key words used above, such as ``monomials'', ``admissible orders'' and ``divisibility between monomials''. \\
+Loosely speaking, all we need in order to implement this strategy is to be able to make (reasonable) sense of the key words used above, such as ``monomials'', ``admissible orders'' and ``divisibility between monomials''.
 For operads over a Feynman category, the only non-trivial part is to construct admissible orders on monomials out of orders on generators.
 The main issue comes from the symmetries, because usually the compatibility with symmetries is too strong and prevents us from finding any admissible order.
 In order to circumvent this problem, drawing inspiration from the case of classical operads which was sorted out by Dotsenko and Khoroshkin in \cite{DK_2010}, we introduce a notion of a ``shuffle'' operad over $\LBS$.
+As we have seen in Example \ref{exshuffle}, the sub-Feynman category of $\LBS$ obtained by restricting to partition lattices and minimal building sets, and forgetting the symmetries, already encodes ``shuffle'' operads, so one could be tempted to define a shuffle $\LBS$-operad simply as an $\LBS$-operad without symmetries.
+However, this definition would not be satisfactory when trying to define admissible order on monomials.
+Essentially, we would like to a have a bit more data than just built lattices to construct those orders in a functorial way.
+In the case of classical shuffle operads this additional data is the linear ordering of the entries.